ZappaRoberto/VDCNN/README.md

         self.relu = nn.ReLU()
 ```

 the final part of this layer manage the type of pooling that we want to use.
 We can select the pooling type with the variable **`pool_type`**.
-The last layer of the net use always k-max pooling with dimension 8 and for this reason we manage this difference between previously layer with the variable **`last_layer`**.
+The last layer use always k-max pooling with dimension 8 and for this reason we manage this difference between previously layer with the variable **`last_layer`**.

 ```bash
 class FullyConnectedBlock(nn.Module):